matiasWanntorp/sieve-doc/docs/source/parameters.rst

 ``--local_input`` (default: null)

 Input CSV samplesheet file containing information about the samples in the experiment.
-For more details please see the `MGnify API <https://www.ebi.ac.uk/metagenomics/api/v1/biomes>`_ .
+For more details please refer to the :doc:`usage <usage>` documentation.

 ``--resultsDir`` (required)